Clean Manufacturing Preserves Clean Air and Water

 - Xerox toners are non-toxic and do not generate hazardous waste.
 Learn more about Xerox toner (PDF, 482 KB).

-- Water consumed by Xerox operations is sourced from local municipal suppliers who withdraw water from lakes, rivers and other surface waters.
-All water quality is tested as required to maintain compliance at each site.
-The water discharges at manufacturing sites are monitored to validate compliance with local sanitary sewer discharge limits.
-Water is discharged to municipal water treatment facilities.
+- Water consumed by Xerox operations is sourced from local municipal suppliers who withdraw water from lakes rivers and other surface waters.
+The water discharges at manufacturing sites are monitored as necessary to validate compliance with local sanitary sewer discharge limits.
+Wastewater from manufacturing processes is treated, as necessary, before being discharged into local sanitary sewers.